kevindo05/Titan-Behind-Time/README.md

 # Titan-Behind-Time
-Mobile game where the main objective is to get to class at CSUF.
+Video game where the main objective is to get to class at CSUF.